 Models robust to outliers:

-- Decision Trees and Random Forests — these models split data using thresholds, so an extreme value only affects the single node where it lands; it does not shift the entire model.
+- Decision Trees and Random Forests: these models split data using thresholds.
+An extreme value only affects the single node where it lands, and it does not shift the whole model.

-If you are building a linear model or a distance-based model (such as K-Nearest Neighbours or K-Means clustering), outlier treatment is not optional — it is a prerequisite.
+If we are building a linear model or a distance-based model (such as K-Nearest Neighbours or K-Means clustering), outlier treatment is not optional.
+It is a prerequisite.

 Outlier Detection Theory

-The right detection method depends on the shape of your variable's distribution.
-Before picking a method, you need to know whether the variable is approximately normal or skewed.
+The right detection method depends on the shape of the variable's distribution.
+Before picking a method, we need to know whether the variable is approximately normal or skewed.

 Where:

-Many real-world variables are not bell-shaped — they have a long tail to one side.
+Many real-world variables are not bell-shaped.
+They have a long tail to one side.
 For these skewed distributions, standard deviations are unreliable because they are sensitive to extreme values themselves.
-Instead, you use the Interquartile Range (IQR):
+Instead, we use the Interquartile Range (IQR):

 Where:

-Using the IQR, you calculate upper and lower boundaries.
+Using the IQR, we calculate upper and lower boundaries.
 There are two common multipliers:

 Standard outlier boundaries (catches moderate outliers):